Skip to content

 • Next request hitting the cache triggers an asynchronous lookup to the back end.

-• If cache is still within grace period, first and subsequent requests for the content are served from cache, and do not wait for the asynchronous lookup to finish.
+• If cache is still within grace period, first and subsequent requests for the content are served from cache, and don't wait for the asynchronous lookup to finish.

 • The back-end lookup finishes and refreshes the cache so any subsequent requests get a fresh cache.